duckdb/duckdb-web/docs/guides/import/query_postgres.md

 SELECT * FROM postgres_scan('', 'public', 'mytable');
 ```

-The first parameter to the `postgres_scan` function is the [postgres connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+The first parameter to the `postgres_scan` function is the [PostgreSQL connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).

 Alternatively, the entire file can be attached using the `postgres_attach` command.
 This creates views over all of the tables in the PostgreSQL database that allow you to query the tables using regular SQL syntax.